sevakon/handwritten-digit-recognition/README.md

 # Handwritten Digit Recognition
-An iOS App that recognises a handwritten digit using Swift and TensorFlow Lite
+An iOS App that recognizes a handwritten digit using Swift and TensorFlow Lite